Causes can be shown by prepositions as well as by conjunctions and connectors. The prepositions vary slightly in meaning and use

 THE VARIETY OF CAUSE WORDS IN ENGLISH

-Prepositions showing a cause are fairly important too; they include through, with, out of, because of, as a result of, due to, owing to, on account of, thanks to and courtesy of.
+Prepositions showing a cause are fairly important too; they include through, with, out of, because of, as a result of, due to, down to, owing to, on account of, thanks to and courtesy of.
 Most, it is clear, are multi-word, ending in an ordinary preposition.
 They are sometimes equivalent to each other and sometimes not.
 This post is mainly about the differences between them.

 The preposition status of the above expressions is shown by the fact that they must be accompanied by a noun, pronoun or -ing verb (see 84.
 Seven Things to Know about Prepositions).
 Consider this: